michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 - Verify the project location is correctly placed in your GitLab repository
 - Click Finish

-NOTE 1: at this point, IntelliJ may ask you to manage your git repository.
+**NOTE 1**: at this point, IntelliJ may ask you to manage your git repository.
 You have the choice to ignore the suggestion, or allow IntelliJ to assist you.
 We assume that you ignore the suggestion in what follows.

-NOTE 1: IntelliJ may also ask you to enable the automatic import of definitions and dependencies.
+**NOTE 2**: IntelliJ may also ask you to enable the automatic import of definitions and dependencies.
 Agree to enable automatic import.

 By now you should have a new window open with your new project, displaying the ```pom.xml``` file that we will need to configure.